Last updated: June 5, 2023

-It’s important to note that the split specimen test will not be performed if the first test proved invalid.
+Noted in the DOT’s protocol as the split specimen test, the procedure stipulates that the test won’t be performed if the first test proves invalid.

-Should the “backup” specimen also come back positive the MRO will contact the employee.
-Some medications are known to cause a false positive drug test result.
-If the employee can present evidence that they had been taking prescription medications or over-the-counter medications that are known to cause positive test results, the MRO will confirm the same to the employers and anyone else required to know the information.
+If the “backup” specimen is returned with a positive result, the MRO contacts the employee.
+It could be that there is a valid reason for the positive test result.
+For instance, some medications are known to cause a false positive drug test result.
+If the employee can present evidence that they have been taking prescription medications or over-the-counter medications that are known to cause positive test results, the MRO will confirm the same to the employers and anyone else who requires the information.

-We should note here that the DOT recently released a final ruling in regard to allowing the oral fluid drug test as an alternative to the urine drug test.
-Protocol mandates a split sample test be administered using the mouth swabs as well.
+We should note here that the DOT recently released a final ruling regarding oral fluid tests.
+They are allowed as an alternative to the urine drug test.
+Protocol for using the oral fluid test mandates a split sample test be administered using mouth swabs as well.
+However, employers can’t begin using the test until two laboratories have been approved by SAMHSA to perform testing.
+We’ll keep you posted.

 - Dextromethorphan—found in Robitussin and Delsym—can trigger a PCP result